 Hours: Sunrise to sunset

 Wind caves are formed over thousands, if not millions, of years by high winds.
-I can only imagine the Natives using these as shelter and all the stories attached to them.
 The hike has a pretty steep incline but offers the reward of a gorgeous coastal view.
 There are many caves to explore with various levels of expertise to their entrance.

 Personal Experience: I will start off by saying that this hike is done best in cooler weather or early morning/late evening.
 We were on a road trip and limited on time so had no choice but to do the hike mid-afternoon.
 The beautiful fog seemed to stop *right* before the trail began which means we did the hike during one of the hottest months of the year and with the sun directly above us.
 We were sweltering hot, but determined.